httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Introduction

 There are thousands of different devices accessing the web, each with different device capabilities and preference information.
 These device capabilities include hardware and software characteristics, as well as dynamic user and client preferences.
-Historically, applications that wanted to allow the server to optimize content delivery and user experience based on such capabilities had to rely on passive identification (e.g., by matching User-Agent (Section 5.5.3 of {{RFC7231}}) header field against an established database of client signatures), used HTTP cookies {{RFC6265}} and URL parameters, or use some combination of these and similar mechanisms to enable ad hoc content negotiation.
+Historically, applications that wanted to allow the server to optimize content delivery and user experience based on such capabilities had to rely on passive identification (e.g., by matching the User-Agent header field (Section 5.5.3 of {{RFC7231}}) against an established database of client signatures), use HTTP cookies {{RFC6265}} and URL parameters, or use some combination of these and similar mechanisms to enable ad hoc content negotiation.

 Such techniques are expensive to setup and maintain, and are not portable across both applications and servers.
-They also make it hard for both client and server to reason about which data is required and is in use during the negotiation:
+They also make it hard for both client and server to understand which data is required and is in use during the negotiation:

   - User agent detection cannot reliably identify all static variables, cannot infer dynamic client preferences, requires external device database, is not cache friendly, and is reliant on a passive fingerprinting surface.
-  - Cookie based approaches are not portable across applications and servers, impose additional client-side latency by requiring JavaScript execution, and are not cache friendly.
+  - Cookie-based approaches are not portable across applications and servers, impose additional client-side latency by requiring JavaScript execution, and are not cache friendly.
-  - URL parameters, similar to cookie based approaches, suffer from lack of portability, and are hard to deploy due to a requirement to encode content negotiation data inside of the URL of each resource.
+  - URL parameters, similar to cookie-based approaches, suffer from lack of portability, and are hard to deploy due to a requirement to encode content negotiation data inside of the URL of each resource.

 Proactive content negotiation (Section 3.4.1 of {{RFC7231}}) offers an alternative approach; user agents use specified, well-defined request headers to advertise their capabilities and characteristics, so that servers can select (or formulate) an appropriate response.